sanchopansen/Arduino-Birdsongbox/README.md

 Thanks to the battery shield the Birdsongbox can be powered by battery or by an external power source.
 I tried to increase battery life by removing the power-leds of the arduino and the photo resistor module and using the LowPower library to set the arduino into deepsleep state when nothing happens.
 The photo-resistor works as a trigger to wake up the arduino once a light is detected.

+To optimize power consumption even more it would  be necessary to power down the DFPLayer Mini Module when not used because it draws current the whole time.
+A possible solution would be using a MOSFET to turn it completely off when no light is detected in the room.

 ## Used Modules
 - Arduino Pro Mini (3.3V) ([from Aliexpress](https://www.aliexpress.com/item/1005005682257328.html?spm=a2g0o.order_list.order_list_main.170.21ef1802MG1nAd))
 - DFPlayer Mini ([from Aliepxress](https://www.aliexpress.com/item/1005005656568976.html?spm=a2g0o.order_list.order_list_main.94.33761802lrz29v))